-According to Mary Meeker’s 2019 Internet Trends Report, we spend more than 6.3 hours a day online, with more than half of that time on our mobile devices.
+Studies find that the average internet users spends three hours online everyday, with more than half of that time on our mobile devices.
 This means that screen time consumes more than 2,300 hours, or 96 days, a year.
 That is a whopping 26% of our time!

 So what can we do to temper this trend?
 We recommend trying a holiday digital detox.